Difference between color labeling reagent and chromatography reagent

 The selection criteria of chromatographic reagents include the purity of the reagents, the suitability of the chromatographic column and the adaptability of the experimental conditions.
 When selecting chromatographic reagents, they should be matched according to the specific analysis object and target column to ensure the accuracy of the analysis results.

-The difference between color labeling reagents and chromatographic reagents can be more clearly understood through practical cases.
-For example, when detecting the lead content in food, a color marking reagent can be used to indicate the end point of the reaction; while when analyzing the types of pollutants in contaminated water, it may be necessary to use a chromatographic reagent to separate and identify the pollutants.
+The difference between color labeling reagents and chromatographic reagents is able to be greater clearly understood through practical cases. to instance, when detecting the lead content in food, a color marking reagent is able to be applied to indicate the end point of the interaction; while when analyzing the types of contaminants in contaminated aquatic environments, it might be necessary to consumption a chromatographic reagent to separate and identify the contaminants.
+In my experience,

 6. FAQ